Selegiline (By mouth)

 - Dyskinesia (trouble controlling movements)

-- This medicine may make you drowsy.
+- This medicine may make you dizzy, drowsy, or lightheaded.
 It may even cause you to fall asleep without warning while you are driving or doing other activities.
 Do not drive or do anything that could be dangerous until you know how this medicine affects you.
-Stand up slowly if you feel dizzy or lightheaded.
+Standing up slowly from a sitting position or lying position can lessen the chance of getting dizzy.

 - Do not stop using this medicine suddenly.
 Your doctor will need to slowly decrease your dose before you stop it completely.